numberoverzero/numberoverzero.github.io/_posts/2014-01-24-scalar-projection-in-polar-coordinates.markdown

 ## Why?

 I'm doing a bunch of work with angles between vectors and projecting vectors back and forth.
-Because sin and cos are pre-computed and only require indexing into the table, this is a fast way to compute the scalar projection.
+Because sin and cos are pre-computed and only require indexing into the array, this is a fast way to compute the scalar projection.
 It's less useful when working primarily in cartesian coordinates, since the length calculation (which includes a square root) still needs to happen.